Lessify/localess-angular/README.md

 ### Client Schema Component

 #### Schema with Input
-You can extend `SchemaWithInputComponent` in your components.
+You can extend `SchemaWithInputComponent` In your components.

-Your component will require `data` input for schema data and optional `links` input to share links to be resolved by `findLink` method.
+Your component will require `data` input for schema data and an optional `links` Input to share links to be resolved by the `findLink` method.
 It will help to identify the component in the Localess VisualEditor UI.

-Now you have access to two utilities `assetUrl` and `findLink` to get the asset url and link url respectively.
+Now you have access to two utilities `assetUrl` and `findLink` to get the asset URL and link URL, respectively.

 ````ts
 import {SchemaWithInputComponent} from "@localess/angular/browser";